elastic/integrations/packages/azure_metrics/docs/compute_vm.md

 ## Guest metrics

 For more insight into the state of the virtual machines, users can collect guest-level metrics, logs and other diagnostic data using the Guest-Level Diagnostics feature.
-Once this monitoring feature is enabled in the Diagnostics Settings area (Performance Counters tab for Windows VM's and Metrics tab for Linux VM's), a diagnostics agent is installed on the selected virtual machine and a set of extended metrics are added to collect usage data at each interval specified in the configuration.
+Once this monitoring feature is enabled in the Diagnostic Settings area (Performance Counters tab for Windows VM's and Metrics tab for Linux VM's), a diagnostics agent is installed on the selected virtual machine and a set of extended metrics are added to collect usage data at each interval specified in the configuration.

 ## Additional notes about metrics and costs